ftmazzone/rpi-hdmi-touchscreen-driver/README.md

 ### Calibration

-Install [tslib](https://github.com/kergoth/tslib) to get the calibration data.
+Install [tslib](https://github.com/kergoth/tslib) to calibrate the touchscreen.
 Follow the tutorial from the [rpi-5inch-hdmi-touchscreen-driver](https://github.com/saper-2/rpi-5inch-hdmi-touchscreen-driver#3-install-tslib) github repository to install the latest version.

 ## Test & Install